merkir/merkir.github.io/_pages/about.md

 Academically, my <a href='#'>research interests</a> include:
 - **AI in Finance**: stock prediction, trading decision, portfolio optimization
-- **AI Interpretability & Fairness**: model interpretavility for application in finance, data bias in gender
+- **AI Interpretability & Fairness**: model interpretability for applications in finance, data bias in gender
 - **Complexity Analysis**: Cops and Robber game, Another Solution Problem

 I am also an active advocator for <a href='#'>inclusiveness and diversity</a>.
 I am a part of the _LGBTQ+ Network_ & _Women's Network_ at Goldman Sachs.
 I was also the Event Chair of _Smithies in CS_ to support women at Smith in Computer Science learning.